Skip to Content

 Musical Notes at a whimsical touch to the skirt

 Musical notes add charm to the black with pink polka-dot skirt.
-The shirt and the skirt are offset with a black belt complete with a belt that blings with the faux rhinestones.
-Layered under the skirt is a netting that gives the skirt body and just a tad longer than the skirt itself, allows a peek-a-boo lace ruffle.
-According to The Beauty Queen the best part is how full it is and how wide it goes when she’s twirling.
+The shirt and the skirt are offset with a black belt, complete with faux rhinestones.
+Layered under the skirt is a netting that gives the skirt body, and just a tad longer than the skirt itself, allowing a peek-a-boo lace ruffle.
+According to The Beauty Queen, the best part is how full it is and how wide it goes when she’s twirling.

 This costume has twirl factor